binarypatrick/binarypatrick.github.io/_posts/2023-06-16-back-up-rpi-live.md

 ## Running the Backup

 Now you should be able to use `image-backup`.
-I typically run the following command, and even add it to crontab.

 ```bash
 sudo image-backup --initial /mnt/backup/$(date +"%Y-%m-%d").img,,5000